Camden County New Jersey assistance programs.

 Catholic Charities Family Service and Community Center

-The agency operates center that offers numerous services and assistance programs.
+The agency operates center that offers numerous assistance programs.
 For example, the Emergency Services outreach site also assists low income and needy individuals/families by providing assistance with paying for their fuel, utility expenses, heating bills, emergency housing, clothing referrals, rent help, essential prescriptions and other essential items.
 Another option is the food pantry which can be accessed by individuals or families at most four times per year.
 They also have limited infant equipment, baby supplies and other aid that are provided on a "first come, first served basis".

 These services and resources are intended to provide low income and needy clients with a "safety net".
 They also partner with other local Camden agencies, and they accept referrals from a variety of sources.
 Other partners include parishes, charities, County Welfare Boards, non-profits, and other providers of community based services.
 All of these groups and are focused on helping as many people as possible.
 Camden New Jersey office is at (856) 342 - 4100.
 Read more Camden Catholic Charities and their services.